 - Pairing carbohydrates with proteins

-- Sticking to a set amount of calories each day, determined by your dietitian
+- Eating a set number of calories each day

 - Limiting foods and drinks that have simple sugars (sodas, desserts)